JakeYallop/CollabScience-Static/Readme.md

 ## This is the static web app version of CollabScience.
 [Go here to see the source code of the version submitted to the NASA Space Apps Challenge 2023 Hackathon](https://github.com/JakeYallop/CollabScience).

-See thed demo at https://collabscience.jyallop.dev/
+### See the website at https://collabscience.jyallop.dev/

 # CollabScience